This may just be one of Ireland’s most majestic trails: read on to learn everything you need to know about the Gap of Dunloe walk.

 Key stops – what not to miss

 The Gap of Dunloe begins at Kate Kearney’s Cottage and ends at Lord Brandon’s Cottage.
-For those keen to experience the round-trip, you will turn around at Lord Brandon’s Cottage and make your way back to your start point.
+For those keen to experience the return journey, you will turn around at Lord Brandon’s Cottage and make your way back to your start point.

-Along the Gap of Dunloe walk, the centre stage star will be the immense, unspoiled natural beauty.
-Keep an eye out for the stone cottages that lie in ruin, abandoned from the Great Famine in Ireland (1845-1852).
+Along the Gap of Dunloe walk, the centre stage star will be the spectacular scenery.
+Keep an eye out for the stone cottages that lie in ruin, abandoned from Victorian times and the Great Famine in Ireland (1845-1852).

 Directions – how to get there

-Kate Kearney’s Cottage is only a fifteen-minute drive from Killarney, making it an easily accessed trail when exploring the town and surrounding areas.
+Kate Kearney’s Cottage is only a 15-minute drive from Killarney town, making it an easily accessed trail when exploring the town and surrounding areas.

 Distance – the fine details

-If you choose to experience the trek one way, the route is suitable for relatively fit adults and children.
+If you choose to experience the trek one way, the route is suitable for any relatively fit intermediate walker and both adults and children.
 For those keen to enjoy the looped trail, a more experienced level of fitness is required.

 Things to know – the inside scoop

-Technically, yes, you are allowed to drive through the Gap of Dunloe as it is a public road.
+Technically, yes, you are allowed to drive through the narrow road at the Gap of Dunloe as it is a public road.

-Saying that, if you do choose to tackle the trail on four wheels, exercise caution.
-The road is ripe with blind turns and is well-populated with walkers, cyclists, runners, and horse riders.
+Saying that, if you do choose to tackle this stretch of road on four wheels, exercise caution.
+The road is ripe with blind turns and is well-populated with walkers, cyclists, runners, horse carriages, and horse riders.

-There are steep ascents, loose and uneven footing, so wear appropriate footwear and bring a rain jacket in case the weather turns.
+There are steep slope ascents and loose and uneven footing.
+So wear suitable shoes and bring a rain jacket in case the weather turns.

-There are no facilities en route, so make sure to bring water, snacks, and any other supplies with you on your journey.
+There are no facilities en route.
+So make sure to bring water, food supplies, and anything else you need with you on your journey.

 Where to eat – for the love of food